 What is a BOM in PCB Design?

 I spent many years designing circuit boards in a service bureau.
 I built assembly components, placed and routed traces, and created Gerber files and drawings.
 In all that time though, I never worked with a PCB bill of materials.
-It probably was because those customers created their own PCB BOM’s and we worked only with the data that they gave us.
+It probably was because those customers created their own PCB BOM board and we worked only with the data that they gave us.
 Whatever the reason though, I was in the dark when it came to the BOM, and I had a lot of questions.

 Since then, I’ve worked with plenty of BOM PCBs in the different jobs that I’ve had, and I usually don’t give them much thought anymore.
-So, I was surprised then when I recently found myself fielding questions about Bill of Materials.
-The most popular being, “what is a BOM and what it is used for?”.
-This got me thinking that maybe initial lack of BOM experience wasn’t uncommon.
-Perhaps there are many others out there who need some basic information on PCB BOMs.
+So, I was surprised then when I recently found myself fielding questions about the Bill of Materials.
+The most popular being, “what is a BOM, and what it is used for?”.
+This got me thinking that maybe the initial lack of BOM experience wasn’t uncommon.
+Perhaps there are many others out there who need some basic information on PCB BOM management.

 The “Bill of Materials”, commonly referred to as the BOM or electrical BOM, is simply a list.
 In the case of PCB design, the bill of materials is a list of all the needed parts in the manufacturing process to build that specific printed circuit board.

 A Printed Circuit Board is generated from PCB design software.
 In order to do this, the part information to generate the component must already be available in the CAD system.
 The information for each part is usually stored in its specific CAD part.
 As each part is instantiated in the design, the part information is pulled along with it from the BOM.
-Once in the design, the part information is then available for use in the different elements of the PCB BOM.
+Once in the design, the part information is then available for use in the different elements of the PCB BOM management.